mahes-a/StagingBuild/README.md

      <img width="1000" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/6649fc71-f372-4902-ace3-e9891a4cab2b">

-  - Set properties from manage proprty menu to build the entire Json required to send to the model
+  - Set properties from manage property menu to build the entire Json required to send to the model

          The json should be of format
                      {